freem/colortest-vt03/README.md

 Running the bin file in MAME requires loading it as an existing ROM.
 I have been using "`vtsndtest`" as a surrogate.
 Make the "`vtsndtest`" directory if it doesn't already exist in your MAME ROMs folder, then copy the .bin file there and rename it to `rom.bin`.

+**`colortest-vt32_onebus.nes`** is the VT32 Color Test, a NES 2.0 Mapper 256
+image that is meant for use with NintendulatorNRS.

 --------------------------------------------------
 Though it's not immediately obvious, the demo uses 4bpp tiles.